scriptkitties/fglt/_guides/picking-a-distro.md

 for a very small set of packages which have ***-bin*** versions available (such as Firefox and LibreOffice).

+#### [Mageia][mageia]
+Using the traditional installer, Mageia is very customizable, yet easy for beginners who are willing to read up on the documentation.
+All updates to the system are tested by the QA team, so it's a pretty safe bet for stability too.
+If you wish to do so, the installer can leave you with a system containing only free software.

 #### [Ubuntu netinstall][ubuntu]
 This is the most minimal version of Ubuntu available.
 This means that you have a small starting base which you can setup completely to your liking.
 Ubuntu